fix8mt/fix8pro_example/README.md

 #### logout
 Sends a `Logout` message, waits for a `Logout` reply.
 In server mode, the server will listen for a new connection; in client mode the application exits
 #### toggle summary
 Toggles between summary mode and full message display mode.
-In summary mode, usually a single line is displayed for each message or repeating group element
+In summary mode a single line is displayed for each message or repeating group element
 #### disconnect
 Closes the session without sending a logout
 #### just exit